-With both cylinders full of propane, turn the lever on the regulator towards the cylinder you wish to use first.
+If your RV is equipped with the automatic two-stage regulator, with both cylinders full of propane, turn the lever on the regulator towards the cylinder you wish to use first.
 This will now be the supply cylinder and the other the reserve.